03/01/84 House of Fun/Shut Up/Night Boat to Cairo/Our House + 3 (Unknown)

 00/10/84 Madness Sitcom (Madness ‘The Pilot’)

 There had been talk for some time of Madness starring in their own sitcom, along the lines of ‘The Monkees’ TV series from the sixties.
 A script was written by the creators of Blackadder, Ben Elton and Richard Curtis and a 12 minute pilot produced and directed by Geoff Posner who had previously worked on Not the Nine O’Clock News and The Young Ones.
 The plot found Maggie Thatcher exiled to Mars, elevating Madness into government with Suggs as prime minister.
 Some of the script and acting may not have been too convincing but parts of it did show some potential.
 The scene where they meet themselves as their mothers is very funny indeed…comedy silver!
-It was hoped that a series would be commissioned by the BBC however that idea was ultimately shelved.
+A second ‘episode’ was also filmed at the same time and it was hoped that a series would be commissioned by the BBC however that idea was ultimately shelved.
 The pilot had seemed to be a thing of myth for years but it did finally surface in 2011 on the Madness deluxe DVD boxset, Gogglebox.

 00/10/84 Interview (Saturday Starship)